 The vast grounds are encircled by temporary hurricane fencing.
 I imagine how it must have looked in full operation, at a time when it held as many as 700 patients.

-I go for one more lap around the building, in complete darkness without my flashlight, but I feel at ease.
+I go for one more lap around the building, in complete darkness without my torch, but I feel at ease.
 I've felt worse vibes in my own bedroom.

 We get inside and find the walls thick with layers upon layers of tags.
 Bonezz wazzz here.
 Fuck man, if you're going to go out of your way to make a mark, at least give us some art.